 As the poet Umberto Saba wrote: “Trieste has an unsociable grace.
 Located between the sea and the mountains of Carso, beautiful and fascinating, she does not like to show off, although she conquers her visitor at first sight.”
 Tergeste, as Trieste was named during the Roman era, is to be discovered on foot, to fully taste her richness and to breathe, through her streets, buildings and monuments, her 2000-year-old history.

-In Turin, the food is good and the drinks are even better.
-Under the arcades in the city centre there are countless wine bars, grandiose continental cafés and luxurious shopping streets.
+Turin, the first capital of the kingdom of Italy a city with history, great parks alongside the river Po.
+A city with good food and with even better drinks.
+Under the arcades in the city center there are countless wine bars, grandiose continental cafés and luxurious shopping streets.
 Turin is known for Fiat, Juventus and Italian film - this city is a fascinating metropolis where the future is being created!

 Tuscany is one of the most popular regions of Italy, located right in the heart of the country.
 Visitors can enjoy the picturesque landscapes, Italian traditions while having a glass of an excellent wine.
 Florence, Siena and Pisa are all worth a visit!